 Whichever way you chose, either using the newest technology or doing it on your own, you have to find those savings opportunities fast.
 Even if you already know of a few categories you want to start with, do you know what the industry's average savings is or what the average spend per bed is for organizations similar to you?

 These are the questions that your senior executives are going to ask you, and if they are not, you should be worried (more on that later).
 So are you confident in yourself and your team to submit a multi-year purchased services work plan on your own?
-You most likely use tools to help you find savings in medical and physician preference products.
+You most likely use technology to help you find savings in medical and physician preference products.
 Why not see what is out there to help you in purchased services?

 Here are some action steps you can take to get started: